eclipse-pass/main/docs/infra/self_hosted_github_runners.md

 ![GitHub Setup Runner Code](/docs/assets/github/create_self_runner_code.png)

-Please refer to the latest from the settings page, but here is a (slightly modified) copy of the scripts.
+Please refer to the latest self-hosted action runner setup instructions directly from GitHub, what follows is a (slightly modified) copy of the those scripts on the `/settings/actions/runners/new` page.

 ### Download the tools